 - Parathyroid gland surgery- Certain types of calcium phosphate stones are caused by an overactive parathyroid gland.
 When these glands produce too much hormone, it causes the calcium levels in the bloodstream to rise.
 This often happens when small benign tumors grow on these glands.
 Surgically removing these tumors or undergoing treatments that stop the overproduction of hormones help in bringing down the calcium levels in the blood.

 Kidney stones can be easily prevented by making some simple lifestyle choices.
 Some healthy lifestyle changes that can help in bringing down the risk of kidney stones include drinking enough water, consuming less oxalate-rich foods, low-salt and low animal protein diet and avoiding calcium supplements when not necessary.
-If kidney stones still develop despite such healthy habits then its best to consult a urologist.
-Here at mfine, you can consult with top urologists from the best hospitals in the country.
+If kidney stones still develop despite such healthy habits then its best to consult a urologist and Nephrologist Here at mfine, you can consult with top urologists from the best hospitals in the country.
 Download the mfine app and begin an online consultation from the comfort of your home, the minute you need one!